Who am I, and what have I done?

 You can also find me on Twitter: @mark_essig

-Here I am with Gucci, my favorite boar at the Warren Wilson College farm:
+Here I am with the dear departed Gucci, my favorite boar at the Warren Wilson College farm:

 photo by John Fletcher